Revenue is important. You can’t eat warm wishes.

 Free resource: “Intrapreneurialism 101”

-Tactics: Start career Growth ToolKit meetings, foster intrapreneurialism, “climb the value ladder,” write out roles and tasks, create a staff playbook, introduce evaluations, use staff contracts, track your effective hourly rate (EHR), employ the 4/9ths Model.
-We have full courses for each of these on the Two-Brain Growth ToolKit.
+Tactics: Start career roadmap meetings, foster intrapreneurialism, “climb the value ladder,” write out roles and tasks, create a staff playbook, introduce evaluations, use staff contracts, track your effective hourly rate (EHR), employ the 4/9ths Model.
+We have full courses for each of these in the Two-Brain Growth ToolKit.

 Strategy 3: Improve Your Operations.

 When everyone works toward the same goal, you get there.
 Make your business run just as well without you.